What exactly is Gluten?

 When people with celiac disease eat gluten their body goes on the defensive with an immune response that attacks the small intestine.
 When these attacks happen the body cannot absorb nutrients properly.
+The body then becomes depleted of those vital nutrients and that can lead to stomach upsets, tiredness, bloating and anemia, altough some people may not get any symptoms.

 Celiac disease is hereditary, meaning that it runs in families.
 My husband has celiac disease on his side of the family and has been tested multiple times.